-Cinestudio is a not-for-profit independent film theater, a classic old-style movie house located on Summit Street at College Terrace in Hartford, at the campus of Trinity College in Hartford, Connecticut, not far from Downtown.
-It’s a not-for-profit independent film theater with a magnificent single-screen venue with 485 seats, including a much loved balcony.
-The building is a signature design by McKim, Mead and White, built in 1935.
+Cinestudio is a classic movie palace located on the campus of Trinity College in Hartford, Connecticut, not far from Downtown.
+It’s a not-for-profit independent film theater with a magnificent single-screen venue, 485 seats, and a much loved balcony.
+Built in 1935 with a signature design by McKim, Mead and White, Cinestudio stands to this day as one of the most highly regarded art house cinemas in the country.

-As a cooperative operation, Cinestudio continues to provide a unique opportunity for young people to learn how to operate a fully professional movie theater to the highest technical standards.
-Two founding members, James Hanley and Peter McMorris, have guided the theater since its inception and now manage its day-to-day operation, including all nightly projections.
-Cinestudio runs as a cooperative, with a staff of approximately 50 student and community volunteers run showings seven days a week.
+Cinestudio continues to provide a unique opportunity for young people to learn how to operate a fully professional movie theater to the highest technical standards.
+Two founding members, James Hanley and Peter McMorris, have guided the theater since its inception, and now manage its day-to-day operations, including all nightly projections.
+Cinestudio runs as a cooperative, with a staff of approximately 50 student and community volunteers running showings seven days a week.

 In 2002, Cinestudio incorporated as a 501(c)(3) not-for-profit arts organization.
-The theater now is independent of Trinity College, although it still occupies the same space in the Clement Chemistry Building.
+The theater is independent of Trinity College, although it still occupies the same space in the Clement Chemistry Building.
 It is a theater unique to any in the country.

 In 2007, the theater’s ticket booth was renamed the Fred Pfeil Memorial Ticket Booth in honor of late Trinity College professor and much loved long-time Cinestudio volunteer and board member, Fred Pfeil.